 This training places great emphasis on practical examples.
 We will present a series of tools that students will be able to use when getting started on their own agile HR initiative.
 Students will experience an agile HR project from setting goals and developing user stories to implementing sprint planning and monitoring the sprint using Kanban.

-Students who demonstrate understanding and application of the course materials will receive the ICAgile Agile HR (ICP-AHR) Certification.
+Students who demonstrate understanding and application of the course materials will receive the ICAgile Agility in HR (ICP-AHR) certification.
 This certification is part of the Business Agility Learning Roadmap and is one of six certifications in the Operating with Agility track.
+Learn more about ICAgile.

 Additionally, students will earn 14 credit hours for their attendance.